-Figure 5 is a map based on the Marion County Property Appraisers' data showing the existing, adjacent, and surrounding land uses.
+Figure 5 is a map based on the Marion County Property Appraisers data showing the existing, adjacent, and surrounding land uses.
 The subject property is currently used for agricultural production, with surrounding parcels primarily used for agricultural production, single-family residential, or mobile home purposes, either vacant or developed.

 The existing adjacent RAC area comprises nine parcels totaling approximately 73.4 acres.
 Within this area, the majority of the properties are utilized for agricultural production.
-Only three parcels, totaling approximately 24 acres, are developed for commercial uses with approximately 18 acres of that being an equine medical center.
+Only two parcels, totaling approximately 7 acres, are developed for commercial uses.
 Overall, the RAC area remains significantly underdeveloped for its intended purposes as outlined in the Comprehensive Plan.